-In this work, we demonstrate the phenomenology of SOC [signatures (i) to (iii)] in the dynamics of a microscopically well-controlled physical system consisting of a three-dimensional gas of ultracold potassium atoms driven to highly excited Rydberg states by a laser field (Fig.~\ref{fig:1_temporal}a).
-As we will show, the crucial new ingredient leading to SOC is the irreversible decay of population to auxiliary inactive states, which has thus far been largely disregarded in the investigation of Rydberg many-body dynamics.
-This enables the observation of a phase transition from an absorbing to a self-organising active phase, scale-invariance of the self-organised density and a gapless response to perturbations.
-Beyond these experimental results, we derive a Langevin equation from the underlying microscopic many-body quantum master equation governing driven-dissipative Rydberg dynamics, which coincides with one of the emblematic models for SOC, the Drossel-Schwabl forest-fire model~\cite{Drossel1992}.
-This provides the crucial link from the microscopic atomic physics to the observed macroscopic SOC phenomenology and established ultracold Rydberg atomic gases as a widely tunable and theoretically accessible platform for the study of self-organisation phenomena and universality in non-equilibrium dynamics.
+In this work, we demonstrate the phenomenology of SOC [signatures (i) to (iii)] in the dynamics of a microscopically well-controlled physical system consisting of a three-dimensional trapped gas of ultracold potassium atoms driven to highly excited Rydberg states by a laser field (Fig.~\ref{fig:1_temporal}a).
+As we will show, the crucial new ingredient leading to SOC is the slow irreversible decay of the excited population to auxiliary inactive states, which has thus far been largely disregarded in the investigation of Rydberg many-body dynamics.
+This enables the observation of a phase transition from a self-organising active phase to an absorbing phase, scale-invariance of the self-organised density and large fluctuations of the active density that take the form of power-law distributed avalanches.
+Beyond these experimental results, we derive a Langevin equation from the underlying microscopic many-body quantum master equation governing driven-dissipative Rydberg dynamics, which coincides with one of the emblematic classes of SOC models~\cite{Bonachela2009}.
+This provides the crucial link from the microscopic atomic physics to the observed macroscopic SOC phenomenology and establishes ultracold Rydberg atomic gases as a widely tunable and theoretically accessible platform for the study of self-organisation phenomena and universality in non-equilibrium dynamics.